ecalzavarini/ch4-project/README.rst

 Contact
 =======
-This project is based at Mechanics Laboratory of Lille (LML) France.
+This project is based at Unite' de Mecanique de Lille (UML EA 7512) France.

 Info: